CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Background

-\textbf{Generative Models for Numerical Simulation.} Anatomical modeling serves as a crucial tool for both studying form-function relationships and enabling physical simulations for scientific discovery and medical device design.
-Current approaches span a spectrum of complexity and control, yet each faces fundamental limitations.
-Simple geometric primitives, such as cylinders for coronary arteries \cite{conway2021acutecylinder,dong2019impact,madani2019bridgingfemdeeplearningstress} and truncated ellipsoids for cardiac chambers \cite{arostica2025software} offer parametric control but fail to capture anatomical realism.
-Data-driven approaches like statistical shape models and autoencoders \cite{piazzese2017statisticalshape,beetz2021generatingconditional,dou2022generativechimeras,verhulsdonk2023shapeofmyheart,kong2024sdf4chd,qiao2025personalized} can represent anatomy in terms of a global shape vector, where each element corresponds to composite shape factors.
-Data-driven approaches have recently been utilized to generate synthetic data for mechanistic studies of heart disease \cite{hermida2024onsetdeviccistatisticalshape,williams2022aortic} and engineering design \cite{aycock2024toward}, but are limited in terms of modeling fine-grained geometric attributes.
-Similarly, physics-based deformation methods \cite{pham2023svmorph,pham2024virtualshape} allow precise control of vessel geometry through cross-sectional modifications, but are limited to modifying existing patient anatomy.
-Recent diffusion-based approaches have been used to precisely edit patient-specific models to create 'anatomical digital siblings' \cite{kadry2024probing}, enabling perturbations and inpainting of cardiac geometries.
-However, such edits induced undesirable morphological bias when applied to rare and pathological cases.
-To this end, several studies have examined how to condition generative models of anatomy on anatomical features through explicitly provided scalar features as conditional variables during training.
-For example, \citet{de2025steerable} trained a conditional generative model on thyroid segmentations, and ~\citet{kadry2025diffusion} developed morpho-skeletal control mechanisms for coronary arteries through null-guidance and loss-based approaches.
-However, both approaches critically rely on conditionally training generative models and primarily restrict themselves to conditioning variables related to size such as volume or cross-sectional area.
-In contrast, we develop a general inference-time framework that can control an unconditional diffusion model with a wide range of traditional morphometric features such as size, shape, and position.
+\textbf{Generative Models for Numerical Simulation.} Anatomical models in the form of 3D meshes or label maps serve as a crucial tool for studying form-function relationships through physical simulations, enabling both scientific discovery and medical device design.
+However, current approaches to create such models must trade off between \textit{fidelity} and \textit{control}.
+Simple geometric primitives, such as cylinders for coronary arteries \citep{dong2023load} and truncated ellipsoids for cardiac chambers \citep{arostica2025software} offer parametric control but fail to capture anatomical realism.
+Data-driven approaches such as autoencoders \citep{dou2022generativechimeras,qiao2025personalized} represent anatomy in terms of global shape vectors, and can generate synthetic data for mechanistic studies of heart disease \citep{hermida2024onsetdeviccistatisticalshape,williams2022aortic}.
+However, such approaches are limited in their ability to model \textit{interpretable} geometric attributes.
+Deformation editing methods \citep{pham2023svmorph,pham2024virtualshape} allow for interpretable control of anatomical geometry, but are limited to modifying existing structures.
+Recently, diffusion-based approaches such as inpainting and partial diffusion have been used to edit patient-specific anatomy to create ``digital siblings" \citep{kadry2024probing}.
+However, such edits can induce undesirable morphological bias when applied to rare and pathological cases.
+To this end, recent studies have imposed anatomical features by explicitly providing scalar conditioning features during training.
+For example, \citet{de2025steerable} trained a conditional model on thyroid segmentations, and ~\citet{kadry2025diffusion} introduced morpho-skeletal conditioning and guidance mechanisms for coronary arteries.
+However, both approaches rely on conditional training and are restricted to size-related variables such as volume or cross-sectional area.
+Similarly, \citet{du2025hug} presented a hierarchical conditional diffusion model for generating aortic centerlines and radial profiles, but is restricted to fixed centerline connectivity and cannot flexibly accommodate topological changes such as varying branching patterns.
+In contrast, we propose a modular inference-time framework that controls \textit{unconditional} diffusion models across diverse anatomical structures using geometric attributes such as size, shape, and position.